 - Marketing plan template by Evernote

 Regardless of which one you use, remember that not all ecommerce businesses need a lengthy and complex marketing plan.
-The founder of a lifestyle business won’t need an executive summary on the team involved in turning the plan into action.
-Similarly, a publicly traded company would need to expand the goals and measurement section to get stakeholders’ buy-in.
-Tweak each marketing plan template based on the sections you do or don’t need.
+The founder of a lifestyle business likely won't need an executive summary on the team involved in turning the plan into action.
+Similarly, a publicly-traded company would need to expand the goals and measurement section to get buy-in from thousands of stakeholders.
+Tweak each free marketing plan template based on the sections you do or don't need.

 Canva also has a range of marketing presentation templates you can use to summarize the main takeaways from your marketing plan.
 It beats lengthy Word documents when communicating the top-line actions from your marketing plan with other departments.

-Marketing is hard.
-Creating a pretty plan is the easy part
+Creating a marketing plan is the first step

 A lot of hard work goes into a successful marketing plan.
 To create an attainable one, you'll need to spend hours diving into competitive research, audience data, and channels your target market consults when researching new products.